uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-during-tax-year.html.md

 These endpoints provide obligation dates for all self-employment and property businesses, and inform whether or not obligations have been met.
 The deadline for meeting a quarterly obligation is one month after the obligation period end date.
 The software should communicate these deadlines clearly to the customer and prompt them to submit the information when the update is due.

+After submitting a quarterly update or a final declaration, it may take up to an hour for the obligation to be marked as fulfilled in HMRC's system.

 A customer should always be able to view their latest obligations.
 To do this, the software should be aware that the customer’s obligation will be created or updated for the following reasons:

 - start of financial year